Yasuyukid/Music_Bot_On_Discord/README.md

 Have you ever wanted to host a music discord bot?
-If yes then this project is for you.
+If the answer is yes then this project is for you.
 You can easily host your own music discord bot with many features in just 3 steps.

 # **Dependencies:**